c88032111/solc/docs/style-guide.rst

 Tabs or Spaces
 ==============

-Spaces are the preferred indentation mehtod.
+Spaces are the preferred indentation method.

 Mixing tabs and spaces should be avoided.